sajswl/encryptonize-core/kubernetes/README.md

 below.
 Strings to replace are expressed with bash syntax (e.g `${VAR}`) such that tools like `envsubst` can process them automatically.
 The script `generate_files.sh` provides this functionality.

-**1)** For easy deployment you can use our public docker image found at `[Docker Hub](https://hub.docker.com/r/cybercryptcom/encryptonize-core)`.
+**1)** For easy deployment you can use our public docker image found at [Docker Hub](https://hub.docker.com/r/cybercryptcom/encryptonize-core).
 Set the image name of the desired version in `encryption-service/encryption-service.yaml`:
 ```bash
 apiVersion: apps/v1
 kind: Deployment